-- 2.11 The Social Housing Charter came into effect in April 2012 and this sets the standards and outcomes that all social landlords should aim to achieve when performing their housing activities.
-The Association's Rent Arrears Policy will take account of and comply with the relevant Outcomes contained within the Social Housing Charter: Outcomes 1; 9; 11; 13: - (1) Every tenant and other customer has their individual needs recognised, is treated fairly and with respect, and receives fair access to housing and housing services. - (9) People at risk of losing their homes get advice on preventing homelessness. - (11) Tenants get the information they need on how to obtain support to remain in their home; and ensure suitable support is available, including services provided directly by the landlord and by other organisations. - (13) Tenants, owners and other customers receive services that provide continually improving value for the rent and other charges they pay. - 2.12 Our policy complies with the Scottish Regulatory Standard of Governance and Financial Management, in particular Standard 3: The Registered Social Landlord manages its resources to ensure its financial well-being and economic effectiveness.
+2.11 The Social Housing Charter came into effect in April 2012 (reviewed November 2022) this sets the standards and outcomes that all social landlords should aim to achieve when performing their housing activities.
+The Association's Rent Arrears Policy will take account of and comply with the relevant Outcomes contained within the Social Housing Charter:

-ROLES AND RESPONSIBILITY
+Outcome 1 - Equalities

+Every tenant and other customer has their individual needs and rights recognised, is treated fairly and with respect, and receives fair access to housing and housing services.

+Outcome 9 - Housing Options

+People at risk of losing their homes get advice and information on preventing homelessness.

+Outcome 11 - Tenancy Sustainment

+Tenants get the information they need on how to obtain support to remain in their home; and ensure suitable support is available, including services provided directly by the landlord and by other organisations.

+Outcome 13 - Value for Money

+Tenants, owners and other customers receive services that provide continually improving value for the rent and other charges they pay.

+2.12 Our policy complies with the Scottish Regulatory Standard of Governance and Financial Management, in particular Standard 3: The Registered Social Landlord manages its resources to ensure its financial well-being, while maintaining rents at a level that tenants can afford to pay.

+Roles & Responsibility